cvt8/waltz_robot/README.md

-# Make an humanoid robot dance the waltz
+# Make a humanoid robot dance the waltz
 ## Project Description

 Authors: Charles Monte and Constantin Vaillant-Tenzer